LLNL/romweb/src/examples.md

 $$\frac{\partial u}{\partial t} + v\cdot\nabla u = 0,$$

 where $v$ is a given advection velocity.
+We choose velocity function so that the dynamics form a spiral advection.

 One can run the following command line options to reproduce the DMD results summarized in the table below: